Art and Design - Fine Art

 Students who enjoy working in a whole range of art materials and are interested in gaining depth of understanding in the visual arts.
 Students who wish to pursue further education in the arts or careers within the art industry.

-In addition to the general entrance requirements, the department requires grade C or above for a visual art or design based subject.
+In addition to the general entrance requirements, the department requires grade 4 or above for a visual art or design based subject.
 If students have not completed an art GCSE but does have a portfolio of your own work, this will be discussed on an individual basis with the art staff.
 Fine art can be combined be either graphics or photography.
 An induction project will be set for over the summer.

 4 - 5 hours class time plus the same for homework per week.